softmentor/laptop/README.md

-Laptop
+Devtop
 ======
 [![Build Status](https://travis-ci.org/monfresh/laptop.svg)](https://travis-ci.org/monfresh/laptop)

-Laptop is a script to set up an OS X computer for web development.
+Devtop is a script to set up an OS X computer for web development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.